 Carbs have also been suggested as a potential factor in causing weight problems or diabetes.
 Research suggests this is not actually the case, although carbs may not be healthy for cats who already have such conditions.

 Omega-3 has anti-inflammatory qualities that can be exceptionally beneficial to cats.
 These fatty acids help protect against arthritis, cancer, kidney disease, and heart disease.
-They also benefit skin and coat quality and help prevent harmful conditions in these areas.
+They also benefit skin and coat quality.
+Learn more about skin conditions in cats.

 Fish is one of the best sources of omega-3 essential fatty acids.
-However, most veterinarians also recommend omega-3 medical supplements (aka fish oil) since cats can’t really survive on an entirely-fish diet due to unrelated harmful factors (such as mercury poisoning and lack of essential nutrients).
+However, most veterinarians also recommend omega-3 medical supplements (aka fish oil) since cats can’t really survive on a fish-only diet due to risks like mercury poisoning and lack of essential nutrients.

 Vitamin D is an essential vitamin that humans can synthesize from direct sunlight contact on their skin.
 Cats, on the other hand, don’t have this ability, so they need to get this vitamin from their diet.